If you have ever wanted to swim in a hot spring in the middle of the mountains, then I have the perfect place for you!

-Here are 8 reasons why you absolutely need to hike Reykjadalur.
+Here are eight reasons why you absolutely need to hike Reykjadalur.

 1. Not far from Reykjavik

-2. Its on way to other popular stops
+2. It’s on the way to other popular stops

 If you’re driving the golden circle or heading to the main attractions in the south, you literally drive right past this little gem!